Texas A&M College of Dentistry

 - Re-applicants should continue to participate in shadowing and on-going volunteer activities during the application cycle.

-- Re-applicants who follow this advice to improve their academic background and general application will be more competitive than those with little change from year to year.
+- Re-applicants who follow this advice to improve their academic background and general application will be more successful than those with little change from year to year.

-- Working in a dental office alone will not improve the applicant's competitiveness.
+- Working in a dental office alone will not improve the applicant's preparedness.

 What type of academic calendar is followed?